The Fault in Our Stars

 - At 850L, The Fault in Our Stars reads below the typical 1050–1335L text-complexity range for 9th grade (Common Core Appendix A).
 It is an accessible read for the grade — often assigned for its themes and discussion value rather than for reading challenge.
 Lexile measures text complexity, not thematic maturity — check the content notes for age-appropriateness separately.

-- Is The Fault in Our Stars banned in schools?
+- What curricula assign The Fault in Our Stars?

 Why this book is on this list